wp-plugins/beautiful-taxonomy-filters/README.txt

 == Changelog ==

+= 1.2.7 =
+* IMPROVEMENT: Added the same filter for modifying the "Apply filter" button text for the widget as the other implementations.
+If you're already using the filter you should see the change to the widget without any further actions.
+* IMPROVEMENT: Added filter for changing the "Clear all" button text.
+Use `beautiful_filters_clear_button`.
+Takes the string and requires a return of a string.

+Now go punch a shark!

 = 1.2.6 =
 * FEATURE: It's now easier than ever to add the modules to your themes.
 Instead of using `<?php if(function_exists('show_beautiful_filters')){ show_beautiful_filters(); } ?>` you can now just do `<?php do_action('show_beautiful_filters'); ?>` and of course `<?php do_action('show_beautiful_filters_info'); ?>` for the info module.
 This means less code, cleaner look and you wont see a white screen of death if you've failed to do a function_exists call and disabled the plugin. **NOTE:** The old way will still work so don't worry.. you don't have to do anything if you don't want to… [More info](http://nacin.com/2010/05/18/rethinking-template-tags-in-plugins/).